francobellu/MarvelApiClient/Readme.md

 - DataServiceLayer:
   - A generic component that persists data on disk.
 The concrete method is UserDefaults but this is an implementation detail
-- Networking Layer: RestApiClient, ApiRequest etc
+- Networking Layer: DefaultHttpService, ApiRequest etc
   - Encapsulates REST related operations in a structured way allowing a good scalability of the solution
 - Tests: